suhuf/THM_Write-/Writeups/Carnage.md

 **The malware used an API to check for the IP address of the victim’s machine.
 What was the date and time when the DNS query for the IP check domain occurred? (answer format: yyyy-mm-dd hh:mm:ss UTC)**

-When we were looking at the TLS/HTTPS requests we noticed that their were multiple calls to **"api.ipify.org"**
+When we were looking at the TLS/HTTPS requests, we noticed that there were multiple calls to **"api.ipify.org"**

-Let's set out old filter and check for that:
+Let's set the old filter and check for that:

 <img width="1797" height="493" alt="image" src="https://github.com/user-attachments/assets/a9c05fb5-a410-4118-9e84-5d3542fc67d8" />

-We can also do research on what this domain actually is:
+We can also research what this domain actually is:

 <img width="800" height="447" alt="image" src="https://github.com/user-attachments/assets/3403f4ef-54de-4be4-91d2-ae8248219c8c" />

-This seems to be exactly what we are looking for, now lets switch gears and look for DNS protocol calls that are linked to this domain.
+This seems to be exactly what we are looking for.
+Now let's switch gears and look for DNS protocol calls that are linked to this domain.

-We can set the filter to **dns** and click the number panel in order to order all packets in order, now we use control F and select string and enter **ipify** to find dns requests that match this:
+We can set the filter to **dns** and click the number panel to place all packets in order.
+Now we use Control-F and select the string and enter **ipify** to find DNS requests that match this:

 <img width="1890" height="532" alt="image" src="https://github.com/user-attachments/assets/ac6d0d0b-f5f8-493f-8113-2c6845f7a0c5" />

-We have found the first DNS request attempting to resolve the domain to an IP address, we can find the UTC timestamp in the left hand panel:
+We have found the first DNS request attempting to resolve the domain to an IP address.
+We can find the UTC timestamp in the left-hand panel:

 <img width="1331" height="925" alt="image" src="https://github.com/user-attachments/assets/b6d62691-90da-44f2-861f-4883c4ee62a9" />